The-FinAI/CALM/README.md

 ![Image](./data.png)

+**For more detail, see Our Paper** ["Empowering Many, Biasing a Few: Generalist Credit Scoring through Large Language Models"](https://arxiv.org/abs/2310.00566).

 ### Data Construction
 In the data construction, we detail how we construct various instruction-tuning forms tailored to different datasets.